xyb3rt/acme.vim/README.md

 	the buffer.

-	Commands can also be started with the `R` command, which uses the current working directory.
-All running commands matching a given pattern can be killed with the `K` command.
+	Commands can also be started with the `R` command, which uses the current working directory with `!`.
+All commands of the current buffer or the ones matching a given pattern can be killed with the `K` command.

 * Send text to commands: